About Us

 1. It was like merging into a painting.
 The sun touched its reflection on the water and the colors of sunset made her heart skip a beat.
 This was a stark contrast to her orders.
 "Life through Light and Death -- Beauty and Savagery," seemed to apply.
 There was energy and sadness both.

-3. "Ich wusste, dass die Partei am Ende mussten über kurz oder lang," he said, and then translated,"I knew the party had to end sooner or later.
+3. "Ich wusste, dass die Partei am Ende mussten über kurz oder lang," he said, and translated, "I knew the party had to end sooner or later.
 Is this the simulator?"
-He was being a bit rhetorical because he knew it wasn't the simulator.
+He knew it wasn't.

-5. Ireana unholstered her weapon and leveled it at Dayton's back.
-She didn't seem terribly hesitant.
-The real question was, "Would she?"
-Being a pseudo-Nazi, he recognized the sound, and instinctively raised his hands while turing around slowly.
-The 'follow through' was definitely more likely in his previous world.
+5. She unholstered her weapon and leveled it at his back, prepared to carry out his termination.
+He recognized the sound and instinctively raised his hands while turing around slowly.
+The 'follow through' would have been carried out in his previous reality, and he knew it undoubtedly.

-6. She asked Onimex psionically, "Does your analysis of this period indicate any convergences or anomalies?"
+6. She asked Onimex psionically, "Does your analysis of this period reveal any tampering?"

-7. "The current period is unaffected," Onimex replied, "It conforms with unaltered history; whatever Dayton did to cause the result we saw in 1986 has not happened."
-"1962 should be after-the-fact?" she reasoned, "How does terminating him now, prevent what happened in 1938?."
-"Xanax moved Dayton before he could tell Hitler anything of value," Onimex replied, "so Hitler proceeded with his original plans, unaffected."
-"Hummm," she paused, "Xanax said that?"
+7. "This period is unaffected," Onimex replied, "It conforms with unaltered history; whatever he did to cause the mess we saw in 1986 was unable to metastasize."
+There was a linear discrepancy: "1962 should be after-the-fact?" she reasoned, "How does terminating him now, prevent anything that happened in 1938?."
+"Once we were clear of the alternate timeline," Onimex explained, "Xanax removed Dayton before he could tell Hitler anything of value, so Hitler finished his original agenda, unaffected."
+"Xanax said that?" she wanted reassurance and dropped her bead from the target, slightly.
 "Yes," Onimex replied.

 9. "Onimex?"
-Ireana said to elicit a confirmation.
+Ireana said, to elicit his confirmation.

 10. "Xanax will not assist him," Onimex answered.

-11. "What do you mean, 'Xanax won't assist?'" he rebuked.
-He understandably presumed limited proprietary rights, "I built him -- his loyalty is to me!"
+11. "What do you mean, 'Xanax won't assist?'"
+Dayton rebuked indignantly, "I built him -- his loyalty is to me!"

-13. Onimex interrupted, "I have an unobstructed link with Corlos..."
-Ireana also heard, "because there's no interference here at all."
+13. Onimex interrupted, "I have an unobstructed link with Corlos..." she also heard, "because there's no interference here at all."

 14. "...
-I have advised them that you have Dayton targeted and are prepared to carry out your orders."
+I have advised them that you have Dayton targeted and are prepared to carry out his termination."

-15. She maintained a steady aim, realizing that she would be terminating the most gorgeous shellan she had ever seen.
+15. She corrected her bead, understanding that she would be terminating the most gorgeous shellan she had ever seen.

-16. Even with a bullet, a split-second from his heart, he took time to give his assassin the most romantic grin he could muster; utterly unfazed.
-Maybe he was expecting this.
-Ireana cocked her head with a peculiar blend of emotions, "Is my cold, 'killer' stare really that transparent?" she directed at Onimex privately.
+16. In spite of his imperiled condition, his face reflected the most romantic grin that he could muster; utterly unfazed.
+Ireana cocked her head quizzically, "Is my 'war face' really that transparent?" she directed the sentiment to Onimex in private.

 17. "Daniel wishes to speak to you both, directly," Onimex replied out loud.

-18. This was unprecedented; God doesn't usually watch the dress rehearsal.
+18. This was unprecedented; God doesn't typically grace mundane affairs.
 Dayton spread his hands to indicate, "By all means..."
 He certainly had nothing to lose, but perhaps a few minutes to gain.

-19. Ireana modified her posture to stand down somewhat, still ready, but highly curious.
-"This ought to be good," she thought.
+19. Ireana modified her posture to stand down somewhat, still ready, "This ought to be good," she thought.

-20. It also made her re-think the sequence of events: If Corlos extracted Dayton before he could influence the future -- he should no longer be guilty of anything.
-If that's the case, "Why punish him?"
+20. She started postulating what this interruption might be about: If Corlos extracted Dayton before he could influence the future -- maybe he's no longer guilty of anything.
+In that case, his sentence is commuted.
 She remembered a conversation with B'jhon: "It is the condition of timelessness on Corlos that makes consequences eternal," he said.
-It didn't make perfect sense then, but it does now.
-The Psionic Guard would have held Dayton responsible for his actions, even though the effect was reversed.
+It didn't make sense then, but it does now.
+She knew according to Vejhonian history, that the Psionic Guard would hold Dayton responsible for his actions, even if the intention failed.

 21. Dayton breathed a sigh of relief as if he had been holding his breath the entire time.
 “Maybe they’re not going to kill me,” he thought.

-22. “I wouldn’t bank on that just yet,” Ireana suggested.
-Dayton raised an eyebrow.
+22. “I wouldn’t bank on that just yet,” she suggested.
+He raised an eyebrow and frowned.
 "How did you do that?"
-She was quietly stuperfied.
-"He was plugged into the mainframe and built a Segment 8 computer, but doesn't know anything about..."
+She couldn't believe he would even ask.
+"He built a Segment 8 computer... and doesn't know anything about..."

-23. “It’s called psionics,” she answered disingenuously, “How long were you with Corlos?”
+23. “It’s called psionics,” she answered disingenuously, “How long have you been with Corlos?”
 She was perplexed, not angry.

 25. "Ireana, there's a 'plan B' to Dayton's termination," Daniel said, "but it requires your consent."

 26. Ireana drew her bottom lip into a sulky frown that conveyed intense curiousity, "Ooooh Kaaay," she said.
-She wasn't ready for this one.
+Daniel had a knack for unpredictability.

 27. Daniel proceeded, "The Theites have a contract on you in every system we operate in.
 You're not safe no matter where you go or what you do.
 The layers of dimensions, time and space involved are dynamically irreversible -- we simply can't insert a fix.
 Not like we did with Dayton."